gilserrap/PromptRating/README.md

 ## Final thoughts

-This library was concieved before the native UI for prompt ratings was released, nowadays it makes a lot more sense to just use that, and it also gives better results:
+This library was concieved before the native UI for prompt ratings was released, nowadays it is against the app store rules to present a custom UI before the native rating UI
 [](https://developer.apple.com/app-store/ratings-and-reviews/)